 Q. How do I let you know about changes to my details?

-Q. I have other business locations where I would like American Express Cards to be accepted.
+Q. I have other business locations where I would like to accept American Express Cards.
 What do I need to do?

-Q. How do I ensure my terminal accepts American Express Cards?
+Q. How do I make sure that my terminal accepts American Express Cards?

-A. Please call your terminal provider and request that your terminal be programmed with your American Express Merchant number.
+A. Call your terminal provider and request that your terminal be programmed with your American Express Merchant number, or call our Merchant Services Hotline on 2277-2277 (Monday ¡V Friday, 9am to 6.30pm; Saturday, 9am to 1pm) (except public holidays).

-Q. My terminal is asking for authorisation of a transaction.
+Q. My terminal is asking for authorization of a transaction.
 Who do I call?

-A. Please call American Express on 0800 800 855.
-They’ll need your Merchant number, Card account number, and the amount charged.
+A. Call our 24-Hour Authorizations Hotline on 2277-1000.
+They¡¦ll need your Merchant number, Card Account number, and the amount charged.

 Q. My terminal is displaying a fault message.
 Who do I call?

-A. Yes, you should accept all Cards, regardless of whether they’re Chip & PIN or not.
-If a customer presents a Card without a chip, or with a chip but no PIN, swipe it and your terminal will then request a signature.
+A. Yes, you should accept all Cards, regardless of whether they have a Chip or not.
+If a customer presents a Card without a chip, swipe it and follow the instructions, your terminal will then request a signature.

 Q. The Card has no chip on it.
 What should I do?

 A. Swipe the Card.
-Your terminal will then prompt you for the Cardmember’s signature.
+Your terminal will instruct you on how to process the Card, and then prompt you for the Cardmember¡¦s signature.

 Q. How does American Express pay my business?

-A. We pay you the net amount we owe you.
-How do we arrive at this amount?
-We deduct the Discount Rate on each transaction, prior to settlement, rather than asking for payment at the end of the month.
-We may also offset any adjustments to your account, such as credits, refunds or Chargebacks.
+A. We'll pay the net amount we owe you.
+We arrive at this amount by deducting our Merchant Fee on each transaction prior to settlement, rather than asking for payment at the end of the month.
+We may also offset any adjustments to your Account, such as credits, refunds or Chargebacks.

 Q. When does American Express pay my business?